zhiim/nvim_config/README.md

 - Git
 - GCC
 - Make
-- Python (optional, using LSP)
+- Python (optional, to use LSP)
-- Ripgrep (optional, searching with telescope)
+- Ripgrep (optional, to search with telescope)
-- Node.js (optional, using Prettier, markdownlint and github copilot)
+- Node.js (optional, to use Prettier, markdownlint and github copilot)
-- Lazygit (optional, using lazygit plugin)
+- Lazygit (optional, to use lazygit plugin)
-- Glow (optional, using glow plugin)
+- Glow (optional, to use glow plugin)
+- fd (optioanl, to use venv_selector)
 - clangd-format (optional, clangd-format installed with mason may not work)

 ### Install